Adam-Diehl/rust_strategy_rpg/README.md

 ### Where it's at
 Right now I'm still working on basic engine features, so while the game is technically "playable" there isn't much content to actually play with.
 Once the engine hits a stable state, I plan to backfill with content.

+What I've added:
+- Auras: pre-battle buffs to allies.
+Currently restricted to health and power.
+  - 2021/02/11: auras can now apply to allies too (so a hero can buff the health/power of their whole squad).

 ### How to Play<sup>\*</sup>

 <sup>\*</sup>Again, gameplay is *incredibly* barebones at the moment and really only available for test purposes.
 When you run the compiled binaries (not included...some compilation required) you should see the following message: